andreihortopan/fpaanp/README.md

 1) Install `npm` (or, alternatively, `yarn`).
 2) Clone repository (or download the zip file).
-3) Open a terminal in the source folder and run:<br/>
+3) Open a terminal in the source folder and run `npm install`.
-`npm install react react-dom react-onclickoutside react-fontawesome react-bar-chart react-simple-maps d3-geo --save`
 4) Run `npm start` in the terminal and connect (if not done automatically) to `localhost:3000` in the browser.

 ## Additional packages